Electronic health record dashboards and clinical IT systems in use

 EHR & EMR Integration Support for Medical Practices

-Handle EHR changes more cleanly with migration planning, interface coordination, go-live readiness, device setup, workflow alignment, and the office-side follow-through vendors often leave behind.
+Handle EHR changes more cleanly with migration planning, cutover sequencing, interface planning, workflow configuration, go-live readiness, and the vendor coordination practices often need.

 Migration planning Interface coordination Go-live follow-through